Australian Computer Society (ACS) Process & Charges

 occupation)

-Diploma and Vendor Certification 5 years of relevant work experience within past 10 years 5 Years 5 Years of deduction and you can claim points for rest experience (closely related to your nominated
+5 Years of deduction and you can claim points for the rest of the experience (closely related to your nominated

 occupation)

-Diploma and Vendor Certification If you hold less than 6 years of relevant work experience in your recent 10 years of employment then you need to have total 4 years of relevant work experience in major ICT, in your total employment 6 Years 6 Years of deduction and you can claim points for rest of relevant experience (closely related to your nominated
+5 years of relevant work experience within the past 10 years6 Years8 Years of deduction and you can claim points for the rest of the relevant experience (closely related to your nominated

 occupation)

-Non ICT Diploma or Higher 6 Years of relevant work experience and a Recognition of Prior Learning (RPL) application 6 Years 6 Years of deduction and you can claim points for rest of relevant experience (closely related to your nominated
+Diploma and Vendor CertificationIf you hold less than 6 years of relevant work experience in your recent 10 years of employment, then you need to have a total of 4 years of relevant work experience in major ICT in your total employment5 Years6 Years of deduction and you can claim points for the rest of the relevant experience (closely related to your nominated

 occupation)

-No Tertiary Educational Qualifications 8 Years of relevant work experience and a Recognition of Prior Learning (RPL) application 8 Years 8 Years of deduction and you can claim points for rest of relevant experience (closely related to your nominated
+No Tertiary Educational Qualifications8 Years of relevant work experience and a Recognition of Prior Learning (RPL) application8 Years8 Years of deduction and you can claim points for the rest of the relevant experience (closely related to your nominated

 occupation)